MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Understanding the rules and requirements of your organization, in combination with the needs of business owners and site owners.
 Then, develop a plan alongside IT, HR and senior leadership that allows employees to maximize the value of SharePoint with minimal oversight in a way that's compliant.

-*You’ll know you’re done when -* When governance stakeholders, business owners, and content creators can work effortlessly in SharePoint without slowing the rhythm of business.
+*You'll know you're done when -* When governance stakeholders, business owners, and content creators can work effortlessly in SharePoint without slowing the rhythm of business.

 #### Migrate content from your existing intranet